tigoe/DMX-Examples/docs/dmx-intro.md

 _Figure 12.
 A  DMX universe controlled by a personal computer using a USB-to-DMX adapter._

-## What is ACN?
+## What is sACN?

-Advanced Control Networking (ACN), or streaming ACN (sACN) is a protocol for stage lighting adopted by USITT as a modern replacement for DMX512.
-Basically, it’s DMX over Ethernet.
-It works over IP networks.
-DMX messages are contained in UDP packets.
-ACN can handle multiple universes of DMX, each with 512 channels.
+Streaming ACN (sACN) is a subset of the Advanced Controller Network protocol for stage lighting adopted by the Entertainment Services & Technology Association (ESTA) as a modern replacement for DMX512.
+There's a lot to it, but one thing it supports is DMX over IP networks.
+DMX messages are contained in UDP packets. sACN can handle multiple universes of DMX, each with 512 channels.
+It's also known as [E1.31](https://tsp.esta.org/tsp/documents/published_docs.php).

 ### What Do I Need If I Want to Control sACN Networks From My Computer?